DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/supported-motorboards/IBT_2-motor-board-setup.rst

    10k (103) current sense resistors

 The spec sheet of the BTS7960B states that the "expected" (aka nominal) value for the ratio of output current to the current reported at the current sense pin is 8500 to 1.
-That means if you have 1 Amp of output current you will get .176 mA of current at the CS pin.
+That means if you have 1 Amp of output current you will get .176 mA of current at the Command Station pin.
 If we apply that through our 5k of resistance (V = I*R) we would see .588 Volts at the output connected to our Arduino analog pin.
 Since the response is linear, we get .588 Amps per Volt.
 If we have 3A of current to the track, we would have 1.75V.
 And for 5 Amps, the voltage would be 2.94V.
 So far, so good, BUT, the tolerance and difference between what is "expected" and what will pass as "acceptable" is huge.
 The 8500 ratio we expect can be as low as 3000 and has high as 14,000!
 This means that a 3A current can be reported as anything from 1V to 5V on the CS pin.
 But what happens at 5A on one of these boards?
 The answer is that you could have as much as 8.33V connected to your Arduino!
 In other words, **You could destroy the analog input pin on your Arduino**.
 Use a known current on your track and measure the current sense voltage for your board before connecting it to your command station.

 ..
 WARNING:: If you are going to use more than 3 Amps, you should add a 10k or less current sense resistor (R1) and a 5.1V Zener diode and a 220 Ohm series resistor protection circuit (D1 and R2).
 See the section above "Important Notes on Current Sensing".
 An additional 10k resistor would give you .392 Volts per Amp and will require a small change to your sketch to adjust your current conversion factor (usually a value of 10).
 A 2.2k resistor would allow you to measure up to 10A, but the larger the current range, the less sensitivity and accuracy you can get.
 Besides, we should use boosters and power districts if we need more than 5 Amps, right? ;)